MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/set-the-building-blocks-that-you-can-use-for-a-content-control.md

 A document building block is a predesigned piece of content, such as a cover page or a header or footer.
 Word includes a library of document building blocks that users can choose from to insert into a document.

-A  [ContentControl Object (Word)](../../../api/Word.ContentControl.md) object with a [ContentControl.Type Property (Word)](../../../api/Word.ContentControl.Type.md) property value of **wdContentControlBuildingBlockGallery** specifies a content control that can contain document building blocks.
+A  [ContentControl Object (Word)](../../../api/Word.ContentControl.md) object with a [ContentControl.Type property (Word)](../../../api/Word.ContentControl.Type.md) property value of **wdContentControlBuildingBlockGallery** specifies a content control that can contain document building blocks.

 The  **[WdBuildingBlockTypes](../../../api/Word.WdBuildingBlockTypes.md)** enumeration contains each building block type.
 You can only use the following building block types within a building block gallery content control: